salvatore-bufi/DataMinimizationFairness/README.md

 python run_experiments.py
 ```

-It runs the minimization strategies and then trains  all the baselines on two different datasets.
+It reproduces all experimental results from our paper.
+The script implements all baseline models across both datasets, testing each minimization strategy and interaction number combination.
 The results will be stored in the folder ```results/[DATASET]_[MINIMIZATION_STRATEGY]_[n]```.